To top

 An introduction to the Child Exploitation Risk Assessment Framework (CERAF)

-Providing an introduction to the HIPs Child Exploitation Risk Assessment Framework (CERAF).
+• Explore the newly-developed HIPS Child Exploitation Risk Assessment Framework (CERAF)

 8th May 2024, 7pm - 8.30pm, via Microsoft Teams